AUTOMATIC1111/stable-diffusion-webui/User-Interface-Customizations.md

 Webui allows the user to chenge the default vaule of UI elements, elements dropdown / radio menus `checkbox` slider input boxes.

-1. Refresh (F5) WebUI's webpage so that all UI elements are at it's default values no changes.
+1. Refresh (F5) WebUI's webpage so that all UI elements are at it's default values with no changes.
 2. Find the UI elements you wish to change and adjust them to your desire default valuse.
 3. Go to `Setting > Defaults`.
 4. CLick `View changes`, you will be presented with a list of element values that you have changed.